breimanntools/aaanalysis/CONTRIBUTING.rst

 4. **Publish to PyPI**: Upload the final version to PyPI with ``poetry publish``.
    You will need to input your PyPI username and API token.

-5. **Verify the Upload**: Check that your package is correctly listed on PyPI or TestPyPI, ensuring the information and files are accurate.
+5. **Verify the Upload**: Check that your package is correctly listed on PyPI, ensuring the information and files are accurate.